Chakras and their meaning: the chakras explained

 Color: yellow

-Location: upper abdomen
+Location: upper abdomen, digestive system

-Meaning: Personal Power
+Meaning: Personal Power, Self-Esteem

 Symbol: 10 petal lotus

 When aligned and balanced, the third chakra, or navel chakra represents having a strong sense of self, good self-esteem, and confidence in our abilities.
-When imbalanced or blocked, it manifests as either low self-esteem and no personal power, in the subtle body, or arrogance and inflated sense of self.
-In yoga, boat pose activates this chakra.
+A balanced solar plexus chakra gives you willpower, motivation, and personal power.

 Solar plexus chakra stones: yellow gems, such as citrine and yellow jasper

-Heart Chakra
+Heart Chakra (Anahata Chakra)

 Sanskrit term: anahata chakra

-Color: green
+Color: green (also pink)

 Location: heart center, thymus gland

-Meaning: Unconditional love
+Meaning: Unconditional love, Compassion

 Symbol: 12 petal lotus

-When aligned and balanced, the green chakra represents being open to giving and receiving love in a healthy way, as well as self-love and compassion.
-When imbalanced or blocked, it manifests as either wearing your heart on your sleeve and being excessively open to love leaving scope for heartbreak, having high blood pressure, or having a guarded heart and not being open to love at all.
+When imbalanced or blocked, it manifests as either wearing your heart on your sleeve and being excessively open to love leaving scope for heartbreak, having high blood pressure or heart problems, or having a guarded heart and not being open to love at all.
+Physical issues can include chest pain, respiratory problems, and immune system weakness.
+You might struggle with jealousy, loneliness, or fear of intimacy.

 Heart chakra stones: green stones such as aventurine and pink stones such as rose quartz

-Throat Chakra
+Throat Chakra (Vishuddha Chakra)

-Sanskrit name: vishuddhi chakra
+Sanskrit name: vishuddha chakra

 Color: blue

-Location: the throat center
+Location: the throat center, base of the throat

 Symbol: 16 petal lotus

-When aligned and balanced, this chakra means we are able to communicate clearly and confidently, are connected to our voices, and feel empowered to speak our truth.
-When imbalanced or blocked, it manifests as either not feeling able to speak up and having no confidence in your voice and expressing your opinions, having a sore throat, or talking excessively, such as loudly over other people and gossiping.
+When imbalanced or blocked, a blocked throat chakra manifests as either not feeling able to speak up and having no confidence in your voice and expressing your opinions, having a sore throat, or talking excessively, such as loudly over other people and gossiping.
+Physical issues include thyroid problems, neck pain, jaw tension, and mouth ulcers.
+You might fear judgment or struggle to express your needs.

 Throat chakra stones: precious gems such as sapphire, Angelite crystal, and aquamarine

-Third-Eye Chakra
+Third-Eye Chakra (Ajna Chakra)

 Sanskrit name: ajna chakra